 The recent reports of misappropriation of funds by the founder and management of Console, a suicide prevention charity, are distressing for the workers, volunteers, service users, supporters and general public.
 The impact may be felt by the entire charitable sector, as happened following the CRC revelations in 2014, where charitable donations declined overall.

-A lack of role clarity can also be a cause of difficulties in charities.
-Role ambiguity impacts the board role but also the CEO as the boards in non-profits may from necessity be more involved in operational matters, for example, non-profits are reliant on volunteers to generate and support fundraising efforts.
+A lack of role clarity can also cause difficulties in charities.
+Role ambiguity impacts the board role but also the CEO as the boards in non-profits may, from necessity, be more involved in operational matters.
+Non-profits are reliant on volunteers to generate and support fundraising efforts, and recuiting and supporting volunteers often invovles the board members.
 The importance of role clarity was highlighted in empirical research which found that by adopting a model of governance that focussed the board to clarify roles, CEO job satisfaction improved (Nobbie & Brudney 2003).
-Executive director control is also associated with a number of positive performance features, however, there is evidence that a strong executive will push the board to focus on fundraising and away from monitoring (O’Regan & Oster 2005).
-Boards should thus also ensure a lower level of management service and prestige to allow the board more influence, allowing the board to address or prevent agency or managerial hegemony issues.
+Executive director control is also associated with other positive performance features, however, there is also evidence that a strong executive can push the board to focus on fundraising and away from monitoring (O’Regan & Oster 2005).
+To address these risks of agency or managerial hegenomy, boards need to manager the executive service and prestige level, and ensure the board has the higher leadership role in the organisation.

 The lack of professionalism has impacted many, but it has especially impacted the users of Consoles suicide prevention services.

-Perhaps the questions we all should be asking ourselves are: how best to balance passion and professional from our charities?
-And what is best for the vulnerable service beneficiaries?
+Perhaps the questions we all should be asking ourselves are: how best to balance passion and professionalism from our charities?
+And what balance is best for the vulnerable service beneficiaries?

 Cullen, P (2016, July 6) Console controversy: Criminal investigation opens into charity.
 The Irish Times.
 Retrieved July 10 2016 from http//irishtimes.com